Standard Chinese phonology: Full and weak syllables

 A full syllable carries one of the four main tones, and some degree of stress.
 Weak syllables are unstressed, and have neutral tone.
-The contrast between full and weak syllables is distinctive; there are many minimal pairs such as 要事 yàoshì "important matter" and 钥匙 yàoshi "key", or 大意 dàyì "main idea" and (with the same characters) dàyi "careless", the second word in each case having a weak second syllable.
+The contrast between full and weak syllables is distinctive; there are many minimal pairs such as 要事 (yàoshì, important matter) and 钥匙 (yàoshi, key), or 大意 (dàyì, main idea) and (with the same characters) 大意 (dàyi, careless), the second word in each case having a weak second syllable.
 Some linguists consider this contrast to be primarily one of stress, while others regard it as one of tone.
 For further discussion, see Neutral tone and Stress below.

 There is also a difference in syllable length.
 Full syllables can be analyzed as having two morae ("heavy"), the vowel being lengthened if there is no coda.
 Weak syllables, however, have a single mora ("light"), and are pronounced approximately 50% shorter than full syllables.
 Any weak syllable will usually be an instance of the same morpheme (and written with the same character) as some corresponding strong syllable; the weak form will often have a modified pronunciation, however, as detailed in the following section.